how to make a kinship diagram

 There are many ways to define “family.”
 The dictionary offers a few suggestions, including “a group of individuals living under one roof and usually under one head” and “a group of persons of common ancestry.”
 Princess Diana famously said, “Family is the most important thing in the world,” and if you have seen Lilo & Stitch recently, you know that “family” means that no one gets left behind or forgotten.

-For those wishing to further explore the dynamics between family, from individuals who’d like to better understand their heritage to anthropologists who study the norms and values of various societies, a kinship diagram could come in handy.
+For those wishing to further explore the dynamics between family members, from individuals who’d like to better understand their heritage to anthropologists who study the norms and values of various societies, a kinship diagram could come in handy.
 Read on to learn how to make a kinship diagram.

 kinship diagram template

-Kinship Diagram Template (Click on image to modify online)
+Kinship diagram template example (click on image to modify online)

 What is a kinship diagram?

->Kinship diagrams, also called kinship charts, illustrate relationships.
-You can use a kinship diagram to visualize your lineage, similar to a family tree chart or a pedigree chart; however, kinship charts are more commonly used by anthropologists to quickly draw out relationships as they interview people and to present a culture’s kinship pattern without showing specific names.
+Kinship diagrams, also called kinship charts, illustrate relationships.
+You can use a kinship diagram to visualize your lineage, similar to a family tree chart or a pedigree chart; however, kinship charts are more commonly used by anthropologists to quickly map relationships as they interview people and to present a culture’s kinship pattern without showing specific names.

 Kinship diagram symbols

 Before you get started, you’ll need to know the language of kinship diagrams.
-All kinship charts use the same basic symbols, shown below, to present individuals and social organizations visually.
+All kinship charts use the same basic symbols, shown below, to represent individuals and social organizations.
 Don’t get this confused with family tree symbols, which look similar but hold different meanings than kinship diagram symbols.

 People